To subscribe to our marketing newsletter, please click here.

 (d) your advisers (including, but not limited to, accountants, lawyers or other professional advisers) where authorized to do so by you;

 (e) UK and overseas regulators and authorities in connection with their duties (such as crime prevention);

 (f) fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 We and fraud prevention agencies may also enable law enforcement agencies to access and use your information to detect, investigate and prevent crime;

 (g) anyone to whom we may transfer our rights and/or obligations under our terms of business; and

-(h) any other person or organisation after a restructure, sale or acquisition of any company related to the Group, as long as that person uses your information for the same purposes as it was originally given to us or used by us (or both).
+(h) any other person or organization after a restructure, sale or acquisition of any company related to The Fine Art Group, as long as that person uses your information for the same purposes as it was originally given to us or used by us (or both).

 2.1.3 If we, or a fraud prevention agency, determine that you, your Personnel or other relevant individuals pose a fraud or money laundering risk:

 (a) we may refuse to provide the services or finance you have requested, or we may stop providing existing services to you; and